 |Included Accessories||None||Sun Shade||City GO infant car seat adapter.||None||None|

 Our Analysis and Test Results

-Evenflo got its start in feeding nipples for baby in 1920.
+Evenflo got its start in feeding nipples for babies in 1920.
 In 1935, they expanded with a nipple that stays on the bottle.
-As the years went by, Evenflo added more gear to their bottle-feeding lineup and in 1995, Evenflo Juvenile Products merged with the Evenflo Juvenile Furniture Company.
-The current group sells feeding supplies, car seats, strollers and more.
+As the years went by, Evenflo added more gear to their bottle-feeding lineup, and in 1995, Evenflo Juvenile Products merged with the Evenflo Juvenile Furniture Company.
+The current group sells feeding supplies, car seats, strollers, and more.
 Evenflo Company is located in Ohio.

 Ease of Use

 The Evenflo has ease of use on par with more expensive and higher-end options, making it a good buy for those looking for daily ease of use.

 This stroller has a frame unlock feature on both sides of the frame before you can fold it, making it a two-handed fold.
 It has an auto-lock when folded, and it self-stands, but it doesn't have a carry handle making it somewhat awkward to lift or carry.

 The Pivot has single-action brakes with a right-side pedal on the back.
 The pedal is very easy to set and release with a feet-friendly design.